scalableinternetservices/ucsb_website/project.md

 - Complete the project write-up (due Friday, December 6 by 19:59:59 PST).
 - Prepare final presentation (present Thursday, December 12 between 4PM and 7PM).

+## Project Ideas

+Please select from one of the following project ideas.
+You are free to modify them as you wish, and can even come up with another project idea, but the complexity must remain the same.

+Please note all the user stories start off with unauthenticated users.
+That's because you want to deliver functionality first.
+Implementing authentication first does not provide any value, if that authentication has no features behind it.
+Complete a set of unauthenticated stories first, prior to introducing authentication.

+### Social Network

+Minimum necessary models:

+- Post
+- Comment (on Post)
+- Profile
+- Message (profile to profile)

+Initial user stories:

+0. As an unauthenticated user I can make a post so that I can share whatever cool things I want.

+0. As an unauthenticated user I can view all the posts on the front page in descending order so that I can see what new things people are sharing.

+0. As an unauthenticated user, I can comment on a post so that I can add updates to existing content.

+0. As an authenticated user, my front page shows only posts made on my profile so that I can see content specific to me.

+0. As as authenicated user, my posts and comments are attributable to me so that others know what I've shared.

+### Online Store

+Minimum necessary models:

+- Item
+- Order
+- Rating (user to item)
+- User

+Initial user stories:

+0. As an unauthenticated user I can list my item on the store so that I can sell my products.

+0. As an unauthenticated user I can purchase an item from the store so that I can obtain the things I desire.

+0. As an unauthenticated user I can view all the purchase histories so that I can see what others have bought.

+0. As an unauthenticated user, I can rate an item that has been purchased so that I can share my opinions of the item with others.

+0. As an authenticated user, only I can see my own orders in my order history because I don't want others to see what I've purchased.

+### Event Sharing Service

+Minimum necessary models:

+- Event
+- RSVP
+- Comment
+- User
+- Invite

+Initial user stories:

+0. As an unauthenticated user, I can create an event so that I can share with others the details of the event I am hosting.

+0. As an unauthenticated user, I can comment on an event to share my enthusiasm for said event.

+0. As an authenticated user, I can RSVP yes/no to events that I do [not] indend to attend so that the host can better estimate how many people will show up.

+0. As an authenticated user, I can see the list of events that I have previously attended so that I can recall my fond memories.

+0. As an event host, I can proactively invite users to my event, so that I can help spread the word.